Leafwing-Studios/fop-rules/docs/character-options/classes/touched.md

 ## Counterpoint

 At level 11, you and your companion move in a deadly dance, exposing your enemies weaknesses for each other.
-The first time during your turn that you hit a creature with an attack, you may make an Expose attack against them.
-You may now benefit from your own Expose attacks.
+Whenever a creature loses life due to one of your attacks, you may make an attack of opportunity against them.

 ## Symbiosis